Skip to main content

 Confirming enrollment status and whether your program has scheduled breaks

 If the information is not clear on ACORN, you can contact your Registrar’s Office to confirm what course load is required to maintain full-time enrollment and to determine if your program has scheduled breaks.
-Full-time enrollment is one of the main eligibility criteria for work authorization as an international student.
+Graduate-level students: please use this SGS Calendar search function to find the “typical registration sequence” of your degree program.

 Register for a live Question and Answer session (Requires logging-in with JOINid/UTORid)